greenplum-db/pxf/server/pxf-jdbc/README.md

 # PXF JDBC plugin
 The PXF JDBC plugin allows to access external databases that implement [the Java Database Connectivity API](http://www.oracle.com/technetwork/java/javase/jdbc/index.html).
 Both read (SELECT) and write (INSERT) operations are supported by the plugin.

 PXF JDBC plugin is a JDBC client.
-The host running the external database does not need to deploy PXF.
+A host running the external database does not need to deploy PXF.

 ## Prerequisites
 Check the following before using the PXF JDBC plugin:

 * The PXF JDBC plugin is installed on all PXF nodes;